Understanding agriculture’s triple helix – how the consumer, environment and technology will influence the rural economy of the future

 When: Thursday 9 November 2017, registration from 17.00 (event begins at 17.30)

-Cost: £25 including a hot fork supper, including a dessert and drinks.
+Cost: £25 including a hot fork supper, dessert and drinks.
 Teas/coffees available on arrival.
 Parking is free of charge.

 ABOUT ALLAN BUCKWELL Emeritus Prof. Agricultural Economics.
 Imperial College London.